sahilng/ducklake-api/README.md

 ### Example only

-As an example only (creates local, unsecured Postgres):
+As an example only (creates local, unsecured datastore and Postgres catalog):
 ```sh
 ./example.sh
 ```